Mental Health First Aid Added to Federal Registry of Evidence-based Programs

 Washington DC (July 17, 2013)—The federal government this week added Mental Health First Aid to the Substance Abuse and Mental Health Services Administration’s National Registry of Evidence-based Programs and Practices (NREPP), a searchable database of mental health and substance abuse interventions to help the public find programs and practices that may best meet their needs and learn how to implement them in their communities.
 All interventions in the registry have been independently assessed and rated for quality of research and readiness for dissemination.

-“The National Council and our partners the states of Maryland and Missouri brought Mental Health First Aid to the U.S. in 2008 because of the evidence supporting its effectiveness,” said Linda Rosenberg, President and CEO of the National Council for Behavioral Health (National Council).
+“The National Council and our partners the states of Maryland and Missouri brought Mental Health First Aid to the U.S. in 2008 because of the evidence supporting its effectiveness,” said Linda Rosenberg, President and CEO of the National Council for Mental Wellbeing (National Council).
 Mental Health First Aid USA was adapted from the original program created in Australia in 2001.
 The program is now in more than 20 countries and every state in the US.

 “Inclusion in NREPP affirms what we hear every day from people with mental illnesses and addictions and those who want to help them — the program succeeds in elevating knowledge about mental illnesses, increasing comfort in talking to people in distress and crisis; and understanding that help is available and treatment is effective,” added Rosenberg, who reiterated that the National Council is committed to ongoing evaluation studies and continuous quality improvement for Mental Health First Aid.